ffrgb/meshviewer/.github/CONTRIBUTING.md

 ## Contributing is welcome

-Pull requests are welcome without an opening an issue.
-If you unsure about the feature or implementation open an issue and discuss your suggested changes.
-Meshviewer is a frontend application and the code needs to be loaded and perform on slow mobile devices with many nodes and clients.
+Pull requests are welcome without the need of opening an issue.
+If you're unsure about your feature or your implementation open an issue and discuss your suggested changes.
+Meshviewer is a frontend application and the code needs to be loaded fast and perform with many nodes and clients on slow mobile devices.